haseebnqureshi/Basefloor/docs/reference/models.md

 ## Database Operations

-MinAPI provides a comprehensive set of database operations that utilize these filters:
+Basefloor provides a comprehensive set of database operations that utilize these filters:

 - **create**: Create a single document
 - **createMany**: Create multiple documents